zxstudio-llc/zxsaas/README.md

 - [andrewdwallo/transmatic](https://github.com/andrewdwallo/transmatic) - A package for automatic translation using machine translation services
 - [akaunting/laravel-money](https://github.com/akaunting/laravel-money) - Currency formatting and conversion package for Laravel
 - [squirephp/squire](https://github.com/squirephp/squire) - A library of static Eloquent models for common fixture data
+- [awcodes/filament-table-repeater](https://github.com/awcodes/filament-table-repeater) - A modified version of the Filament Forms Repeater to display it as a table.

 ***Note*** : It is recommended to read the documentation for all dependencies to get yourself familiar with how the application works.